 CMU’s Heinz College of Information Systems and Public Policy and the Tepper School of Business have joined up to develop this visionary executive education program.
-Over five months, you will complete cross-disciplinary coursework that you can only find at CMU, delivered in a hybrid format blending synchronous distance learning with on-campus sessions to form deeper connections with your cohort.
 The Digital LEEP program follows a team-based project/case study approach to prepare you to develop and implement a strategic digital roadmap for your home organization.

 - Learn to create star performers, including maximizing the role of leadership and followership.

 - Develop effective change management tools for complex organizational environments.